VO2max, How to Improve your Cardiopulmonary Fitness & Why!

 Back Extension

-Depending on the back extension variation you are performing, the muscles involved will vary slightly, however, these exercises are primarily used to strengthen the muscles of the lower back and posterior (back) chain.
+Depending on the back extension variation you are performing, the muscles involved will vary slightly; however, these exercises are primarily used to strengthen the muscles of the lower back and posterior (back) chain.
 It targets the Erector Spinae, Glutes, Hamstrings, and other core muscles that are important for maintaining a healthy posture.
 By performing this exercise regularly, you can increase the strength and flexibility in your lower back as well as improve your overall body composition.
 Additionally, it can help reduce back pain caused by weak or tight muscles in the lower back region.

 What are the benefits of Back Extension exercises?